October 5, 2022

 Your corner bank branch isn’t the only option for a savings account.
 Why not try an online account?
-As of September 2018, several well-known banks are offering online savings accounts with rates of 1.85 (some even higher).[i]
+As of May 2022, some banks are offering online checking accounts with rates of 1.25% (some even higher).¹

 With the help of technology, you can link one of these high-interest savings accounts directly to your checking account, making moving money a breeze.
 Say goodbye to the brick and mortar bank, and hello to some extra cash in your pocket!